2026 GTM AI Summit

 Real companies

 Each rotation features one company in the room as the worked example.
-Frameworks generalise; demos stay specific.
+The architecture stays the same, the company changes.

 03 - Shippable